Para ver esta información en español haga clic aquí.

 Our supervised visitations occur in bright rooms filled with toys, games, snacks, and art supplies for children of all ages.
 We encourage custodial guardians to schedule a time to bring children to our offices.
 That way, children can familiarize themselves with the environment before services start.
 Our staff is sensitive to your child’s needs and will help to make their experience positive.

 - Parents have no contact with one another.
 Parents work with FVP instead of the other parent to arrange visits.
 FVP staff makes all visit arrangements.

 - Children can look forward to visits without stress or worry.

-- Visit monitors maintain physical and emotional safety and prevent inappropriate conversations which place children in the middle.
+- Visit monitors ensure physical and emotional safety.
+Additionally, visit monitors prevent inappropriate conversations that place children in the middle.

 - Non-custodial parents maintain a relationship with their child when they may not otherwise be able to see them.

-- Objective, neutral notes are taken during each visit.
+- Visit monitors take objective, neutral notes during each visit.

 - Non-custodial parents can get extra support to rebuild a relationship with their children.

 FVP Safe Exchange